jaredpar/jaredpar.github.io/_posts/2009-12-01-vsvim-update-released-version-0-5-2.md

 **The usual caveats and expectations**

-This extension is being released by me, not by Microsoft.??
+This extension is being released by me, not by Microsoft.
 As such the support level for this extension is equivalent to the amount of free time I have to put into it.